thib1984/pypodo/README.md

 **pypodo** (\pipudu\\) is a pip package : a todolist tool which works with a .todo file positionned the root of the home directory

+## Compatibility

+:warning: Not compatible with python2 who is deprecated!
+Use python3

 ## Install

 ```